-Discrete variables

-If the same DNA profiles were evaluated on different occasions, the same result would be expected.

-If different software of this type were used by different scientists to analyse the same data, it would be expected that there would be a close agreement between the results (generally within one order of magnitude).
-Any differences would be due to variations in how the software is set up to deal with low-template DNA results.
-If the same data were analysed by this type of software and by software using a continuous method, the results might be more markedly different and the reasons why the scientist believes their method is scientifically validated and appropriate for the samples being analysed in the case should be explored.
+Discrete variables Continuous variables If the same DNA profiles were evaluated on different This type of software often uses simulations occasions, the same result would be expected. (thousands of different estimations of the result) to give a final overall evaluation that If different software of this type were used by different is the best 'fit' for the DNA profile data.
+If the scientists to analyse the same data, it would be software was used to analyse the same set of expected that there would be a close agreement DNA profiles on several different occasions, between the results (generally within one order of it would produce slightly different results magnitude).
+Any differences would be due to variations each time.
+These variations are normal, and in how the software is set up to deal with low-template because they are very small in comparison DNA results.
+If the same data were analysed by this to the overall result, they do not have a type of software and by software using a continuous significant impact. method, the results might be more markedly different and the reasons why the scientist believes their If the same data were analysed by different method is scientifically validated and appropriate for software packages these might produce the samples being analysed in the case should results that are more markedly different, and be explored. so the reasons why the scientist believes their method is scientifically validated and appropriate for the samples being analysed in the case should be explored.
+LRmix Studio; Resolve; LikeLTD 4+; STRmix; TrueAllele; LiRA-HT; DNA View LabRetriever: LiRa.
+Mixture Solution; LikeLTD 6.+; European Forensic Mixtures.